Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 #### Method 3 — SSH into DGX Spark
 If the VPN is working, SSH should succeed:
 ```
-# Remove the angle brackets around <DGX Spark Login ID> and replace it with the USER ID used to log in after DGX Spark boots
+# Remove the angle brackets around <DGX Spark username> and replace it with the username used to log in after DGX Spark boots
 # Remove the angle brackets around <192.168.x.x> and replace it with DGX Spark internal DHCP dynamic IP (192.168.x.x)
-ssh <DGX Spark USER ID>@<192.168.x.x>
+ssh <DGX Spark username>@<192.168.x.x>
 ```

 #### Method 4 — Query your fixed Public IP from “inside home”